 - Sometimes a chemical solution is used to blacken or otherwise colour part or all of a piece of jewellery.
 Usually it is to enhance a detail or texture in the metal.

 - Silver dip, ultrasonic cleaners, any type of brush and harsh cleansers are not recommended for use on areas which are blackened or patinated as part of the design.
 These cleaning methods may damage or remove the finish.
 As can vigorous rubbing with a polishing cloth.

 - Take care when polishing or cleaning such designs to avoid damaging the finish.

 - Gilding (or ‘keum boo’) uses an ancient technique to bond gold foil to other metals.

 - Take special care when polishing or cleaning gilded areas to avoid damaging the finish.
 Vigorous rubbing and harsh cleansers are not recommended for gilded finishes.

 - Gemstones and glass beads can be cleaned with warm water and a mild detergent.
 You can use a very soft brush for the crevices to help remove grime, such as an infant’s toothbrush.

 - An ultrasonic cleaner will remove dirt and grime from gemstones – however, you should never use ultrasonic cleaners with pearls, turquoise and other soft gemstones.
-As such we don’t recommend ultrasonic cleaners to customers.
+As such I don’t recommend ultrasonic cleaners to customers.